cubefs/cubefs/README.md

 ## Overview

-ChubaoFS (储宝文件系统 in Chinese) is a distributed filesystem (and object storage as well) for cloud native applications.
-It has the following features:
+ChubaoFS (储宝文件系统 in Chinese) is a distributed file system and object storage service for cloud native applications.

+It has the following key features:

 - scale-out metadata management